The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Introduction

-The unparalleled sensitivity and resolution of \jwst\ to find high-redshift galaxies with the Near-Infrared Camera NIRCam (0.6 -- 5 $\mu$m) is revolutionizing the study of the rest-UV luminosity function.
+The unparalleled sensitivity and resolution of \jwst\ to find high-redshift galaxies with the Near-Infrared Camera NIRCam (0.6 -- 5 $\mu$m) are revolutionizing the study of the rest-UV luminosity function.
 While \jwst\ is not optimized to conduct wide-field surveys, it has targeted previous \hst\ legacy fields with NIRCam to look for new UV-bright, high-redshift galaxies.
-Certain fields provide deep imaging to improve sample purity such as the GLASS-JWST Early Release Science \citep{treu_glass-jwst_2022}, the \jwst\ Advanced Deep Extragalactic Survey \citep[JADES;][]{eisenstein_overview_2023}, the Cosmic Evolution Early Release Science field \citep[CEERS;][]{finkelstein_complete_2023}, the First Reionization Epoch Spectroscopically Complete Observations \citep{oesch_jwst_2023}, the Prime Extragalactic Areas for Reionization and Lensing Science \citep[PEARLS;][]{windhorst_jwst_2023}, the Next Generation Deep Extragalactic Exploratory Public survey \citep[NGDEEP;][]{bagley_next_2024}, and the Public Release IMaging for Extragalactic Research (PRIMER; PI: Dunlop).
-Other programs offer a larger search field to reduce the effects of cosmic variance, although with the caveat of surveying shallower imaging and risking a higher contamination fraction, are the COSMOS-Web \citep{casey_cosmos-web_2023} program, PANORAMIC - A Pure Parallel Wide Area Legacy Imaging Survey at 1-5 Micron (\jwst\ Cy1 PIs: Williams \& Oesch), and Cosmic Beacons - A NIRCam Pure-Parallel Imaging Survey of Galaxies Across the Universe (\jwst\ Cy2 PI: Morishita).
+Certain fields provide deep imaging to improve sample purity such as the GLASS-JWST Early Release Science \citep{treu_glass-jwst_2022}, the \jwst\ Advanced Deep Extragalactic Survey \citep[JADES;][]{eisenstein_overview_2023}, the Cosmic Evolution Early Release Science field \citep[CEERS;][]{finkelstein_complete_2024}, the First Reionization Epoch Spectroscopically Complete Observations \citep{oesch_jwst_2023}, the Prime Extragalactic Areas for Reionization and Lensing Science \citep[PEARLS;][]{windhorst_jwst_2023}, the Next Generation Deep Extragalactic Exploratory Public survey \citep[NGDEEP;][]{bagley_next_2024}, and the Public Release IMaging for Extragalactic Research (PRIMER; PI: Dunlop).
+Other programs that offer a larger search field to reduce the effects of cosmic variance, although with the caveat of surveying shallower imaging and risking a higher contamination fraction, are the COSMOS-Web \citep{casey_cosmos-web_2023} program, the Pure Parallel Wide Area Legacy Imaging with JWST/NIRCam \citep[PANORAMIC;][]{williams_panoramic_2025}, and the Bias-free Extragalactic Analysis for Cosmic Origins with NIRCam \citep[BEACON;][]{morishita_beacon_2025}.